ggwozdz2/JNP1-Projects/README.md

 The task was to write functions which create images, for example: strip, checker, circle, rotating objects, scaling, adding color features.

-The main goal was to provide implement composition and lift of a functions (which are inside 'functional.h') and functions which create specific
+The main goal was to provide implement composition and lift of functions (inside 'functional.h') and functions which create specific images
-(which are inside 'images.h').
+(inside 'images.h').
 Other files were provided by the authors.

 _Topics_: Functional programming in C++, lambda expressions, templates, fold expressions.